asyncapi/website/markdown/blog/2023-mentorship-summary.md

 ## How To Connect With Us

 - Join [our AsyncAPI Slack workspace](https://www.asyncapi.com/slack-invite).
 Be sure to follow our [Slack etiquette](https://github.com/asyncapi/.github/blob/master/slack-etiquette.md) and [our code of conduct](https://github.com/asyncapi/.github/blob/master/CODE_OF_CONDUCT.md).
-- Join the dedicated Mentorship channel `#mentorships` that we use for all mentorship discussions.
+- Join the dedicated Mentorship channel `#09_mentorships` that we use for all mentorship discussions.
 All mentees and mentors are there.

 > Photo by <a href="https://unsplash.com/@spacex?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">SpaceX</a> on <a href="https://unsplash.com/photos/gray-spacecraft-taking-off-during-daytime-OHOU-5UVIYQ?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>